USCGC Ida Lewis

 USCGC Ida Lewis (WLM-551) is the lead ship of the United States Coast Guard Keeper-class of Coastal Buoy Tenders.
 Launched in 1995, she has spent her entire career maintaining navigational aids near her homeport of Newport, Rhode Island.
+Ida Lewis is assigned to the First Coast Guard District.

 Construction

 Ida Lewis was built by Marinette Marine Corporation in Marinette, Wisconsin.
-The contract for the construction of the ship was awarded in June 1993, and the keel was laid in August 1994.
+The contract for the detailed design and construction of the ship was awarded on 22 June 1993, and the keel was laid in August 1994.
 The contract price was $22 million.
 The ship was launched on October 14, 1995 into the Menominee River.
 She was the first of the fourteen Keeper-class vessels completed.
 The featured speaker at the christening ceremony was Coast Guard Commandant Admiral Robert E. Kramek.
 His wife, Patricia, christened the ship.